 Radio came calling yet again in 2001.
 CoolFM was Warner's promotional partner and one of the stations key presenters, Paul Kennedy, invited him on every month to do a round-up of what was showing / coming soon.
 Thus began freelance radio work and voice overs for various platforms.

 In 2005 Tim joined the Northern Media Group as their Film Correspondent and presenter / producer of a weekly movie show.
-He still works with them and also works for Film Score Monthly Online (www.FSMOnlinemag.com).
+A little later, film music journalism called in the guise of Film Score Monthly Online.
 A US based company that operate a monthly subscription based magazine, for which he contributes to and is their UK Correspondent.

-Tim is a member of the IFMCA (the International Film Music Critics Association), is an Arts Officer with Ballymena Borough Council and is the film music consultant for Cinemagic - operating workshops with industry personnel.
+Tim is a board member of the Film Music Foundation and is part of the IFMCA (the International Film Music Critics Association).
+He is also an Arts Officer with Ballymena Borough Council and works with Cinemagic as their coordinator / host for various events.

 In 2013 he produced live music events with George Fenton, Richard Kaufman and the Ulster Orchestra.
 In 2014 Tim co-produced a concert of Patrick Doyle's scores from the films of Sir Kenneth Branagh with Maggie Rodford, the Belfast Film Festival and the Ulster Orchestra.

 If you like what you read, then drop Tim a message via email@example.com